ctools/ctools/doc/source/reference_manual/ctulimit.rst

     Input event list, counts cube or observation definition XML file.

 ``inmodel [file]``
-    Model XML file containing the optimised source and background definitions.
+    Model XML file containing the source and background definitions.

 ``srcname [string]``
     Name of model component for which upper limit should be computed.